brazil-data-cube/wcpms.py/README.rst

 It allows analysts to calculate phenological metrics on cloud.
 The opposite of the on-premises established algorithms, so with no need to download big EO data sets on their personal computers.

 We created the wcpms.py library from scratch to facilitate phenology extraction operations.
-This li brary was developed to be interoperable with other Python libraries, thus enabling users to integrate established libraries into their own workflows for pre- or post-processing and analysis.
+This library was developed to be interoperable with other Python libraries, thus enabling users to integrate established libraries into their own workflows for pre- or post-processing and analysis.
 The wcpms.py library has a group of functions, the main ones are:

-- ``get_collections``: returns in list format the unique identifier of each of the data cubes available in the BDC’s SpatioTemporal Asset Catalogs (STAC).
+- ``get_collections``: returns in list format the unique identifier of each of the data cubes available in the BDC's SpatioTemporal Asset Catalogs (STAC).

 - ``get_description``: returns in dictionary format the information on each of the phenology metrics, such as code, name, description and method.